 If the site’s software features all the above features, you can consider subscribing to it.
 Remember to ask for a trial period or free video training to familiarize yourself with the software.

-3. Building Online Presence
+3. Building an Online Presence

 Online gambling is becoming more popular than betting in retail shops.
 Moreover, most of the people you would want to be your clients spend more time on their phones than anywhere else.
 Thus, the best way to reach such a market is to have an online presence.

 There are several ways of building an online presence.
-Some of these involve creating a website, optimizing it for SEO, sharing it with friends, having an ambassadorial team to reach a wider population.
+Some of these involve creating a website, optimizing it for SEO, sharing it with friends, and having an ambassadorial team to reach a wider population.

 4. Research About Payment Methods PPH Software Supports